crambambuli/OfflineDevApp/README.md

 The version number is logged in the console on fetch requests.

 Update and build the application.
 Close all application tabs.
 Reopen the app in a new tab.

+### Headless Mode (Chrome)
+Click on "In App öffnen" in the Chrome address bar.

+### Environment
+Tested under NPM version 11.2.0 and Node version v22.11.0.